SystemsApproach/private5g/intro.rst

 ..
 This section focuses on the traditional Telco perspective

 The mobile cellular network is part of the access network that implements the Internet’s so-called *last mile*.
-Other access technologies include *Passive Optical Networks (PON)*, colloquially known as Fiber-to-the-Home.
-These access networks are provided by both big and small *Mobile Network Operators (MNOs)*.
+(Another common access technology is *Passive Optical Networks (PON)*, colloquially known as Fiber-to-the-Home.)
+These mobile access networks are provided by both big and small *Mobile Network Operators (MNOs)*.
 Global MNOs like AT&T run access networks at thousands of aggregation points-of-presence across a country like the US, along with a national backbone that interconnects those sites.
 Small regional and municipal MNOs might run an access network with one or two points-of-presence, and then connect to the rest of the Internet through some large operator’s backbone.

 .. _fig-global:
 .. figure:: figures/Slide1.png